Powers of Fair Work Inspectors

 The Fair Work Ombudsman can ask a court to make orders in relation to contraventions of relevant Commonwealth workplace laws.
-This can include orders for the imposition of financial penalties, the payment of compensation (for example, payment of outstanding monies to employees), injunctions, or that a person or business undertake specific steps such as training or an audit.
+This can include orders for the imposition of financial penalties, payment of compensation (for example, payment of outstanding monies to employees), injunctions, or that a person or business undertake training or an audit.

-For more information, please see the Compliance and enforcement policy.
+For more information, please see the Fair Work Ombudsman's Compliance and enforcement policy.

-Fair Work Inspectors functions and powers are provided for by sections 703–717 of the FW Act.
+Fair Work Inspector functions and powers are provided for by sections 703–717 of the FW Act.
 Find the current version of the FW Act on our Legislation page.